-- Reduced products are a standard form of cooperation between domains of abstract interpreters [49, 50].
+- Reduced products are a standard form of cooperation between domains of abstract interpreters [50, 51].
 A reduced product computes the intersection of abstract values approximating the same concrete objects in different ways.
 Transfer functions of $D_1 \land D_2$ call that of both D_1 and D_2 , before reductions are performed that allow mutual refinement of abstract values.
-For instance, consider the classic example of reducing intervals and congruences [132].
-Given an interval [0,5] and a congruence $4\mathbb{Z} + 2$, we can refine both abstract values in two steps.
-First, using congruence information, the interval is refined to [2,2].
+For instance, consider the classic example of reducing intervals and congruences [133].
+Given an interval [0, 5] and a congruence $4\mathbb{Z} + 2$, we can refine both abstract values in two steps.
+First, using congruence information, the interval is refined to [2, 2].
 Then, since the interval is now a singleton, the congruence is refined into $0\mathbb{Z} + 2$.
-As another example, Fig. 5.3 features a reduced product (U.intervals \land U.congruences \land U.linearRel between the interval, congruence [82] and polyhedra domains.
-Note that we use use intervals in addition to polyhedra, although polyhedra are more expressive.
-This is because intervals may be more precise than polyhedra for some non-linear operations, such as modular wrap-around arithmetic expressions. - Cartesian products combine domains abstracting orthogonal semantic objects, e.g. numeric variables and pointers.
+As another example, Fig. 5.3 features a reduced product (U.intervals \land U.congruences) \land U.linearRel between the interval, congruence [83] and polyhedra domains.
+Note that we use use intervals in addition to polyhedra, although polyhedra for some non-linear operations, such as modular wrap-around arithmetic expressions. - Cartesian products combine domains abstracting orthogonal semantic objects, e.g. numeric variables and pointers.
 For instance, Fig. 5.3 features C.machineNum C.pointers.
-These domains are assembled in a Cartesian product as their semantics do not overlap: unlike reduced products, they target orthogonal expressions, hence no reduction can happen between abstract values. - The composition of domains D_1 \odot D_2 implements the complete mediation of D_1 by D_2 : D_1 is a functor domain parameterized by D_2 .
-For instance, Fig. 5.3 shows a composition between C.machineNum \times C.pointers and the underlying Universal numerical domain.
-Indeed, as explained in Example 31, both C.machineNum and C.pointers delegate a part of their abstract state to an underlying numerical domain: integer C variables for the former, and pointer offsets for the latter.
+These domains are assembled in a Cartesian product as their semantics do not overlap: unlike reduced products, they target orthogonal expressions, hence no reduction can happen between abstract values. - The composition of domains D_1 D_2 implements the complete mediation of D_1 by D_2 : D_1 is a functor domain parameterized by D_2 .
+For instance, Fig. 5.3 shows a composition between C.machineNum × C.pointers and the underlying Universal numerical domain.
+Indeed, as explained in Example 28, both C.machineNum and C.pointers delegate a part of their abstract state to an underlying numerical domain: integer C variables for the former, and pointer offsets for the latter.
 A distinctive feature of MOPSA is to let them share this underlying part of their abstract state.
 This makes it possible for the numerical domain to infer relations between integer variables and pointer offsets, such as the loop invariant offset(p) = i in the snippet of Fig. 5.4.